 At the time time of initial group formation we will see Phase-1 and Phase-2 of the group formation procedure.
 And Phase-1 will be used by GO to deliver the credentials to GC.
 So at the time of initial group formation we will see the Phase-1 and Phase-2 of the group formation procedure.

 In P2P Persistent Group Formation , there will not be any Phase 1 in persistent group formation.
 Because Devices will store the credentials at the time of initial group formation.
-So there will not be any Phase 1 , which will be used to generate the credentials.
-If any device wants to connect to that previously connected device it will use the same credentials stored, so there will not be any phase-1 and group formation will happen faster, because we have removed few frame exchanges between GO and GC.
+So there will not be any Phase 1 , which will be used to generate the credentials again.
+If any device wants to connect to the previously connected device it will use the same credentials stored, so there will not be any phase-1, so that group formation will happen faster, because we have removed entire phase-1.

 A P2P Device that successfully obtains Credentials for a Persistent P2P Group shall store the Credentials for that P2P Group.
 This enables the P2P Device that is P2P Group Owner to recreate the P2P Group for additional sessions after initial formation.
 Even P2P Clients can also store the credentials so that P2P Clients also can use these credentials to invite the Group Owner to form a group.

 In 2 ways persistent group formation will happen: